 Cabozantinib and Pembrolizumab as First Line Therapy in Treating Patients with Cisplatin-Ineligible Metastatic, Locally Advanced, or Unresectable Urothelial Cancer

 - PRE-SCREENING ELIGIBILITY: Clinically, subject is a candidate for urothelial diagnostic procedure (fresh soft-tissue biopsy or transurethral resection of bladder tumor [TURBT])

-- PRE-SCREENING ELIGIBILITY: Subject meets standard of care eligibility criteria for consideration of treatment with immunotherapy using a checkpoint inhibitor following surgical resection
+- PRE-SCREENING ELIGIBILITY: Subject meets general medical criteria for consideration of treatment with immunotherapy using a checkpoint inhibitor

 - Histologically proven transitional cell or urothelial carcinoma